Jahan Loh

 Jahan Loh (Chinese: 羅傑瀚; born 1976) is a contemporary artist based in Singapore.

 Personal life

 Jahan Loh grew up in Singapore and is of Chinese Hakka descent.
 He attended St. Joseph's Institution, Singapore.
 At 17, he forayed into street art.
 From 1997 to 2000, Loh attended LASALLE College of the Arts in Singapore where he studied fine art under a scholarship from Singapore Press Holdings.
-He furthered his studies, majoring in design and obtained his masters from the University of New South Wales in 2002.
+He furthered his studies, majoring in design and obtained his master's degree from the University of New South Wales in 2002.

 Career

 In 2002 upon graduating, Loh made his debut into pop art with his first solo show "CHERRY POP", following which, he returned to serve his scholarship bond within the Singapore Press Holdings division of The Straits Times where he worked as an artist, creating cartoons and info graphics for the national paper.
 He broke his bond within a year and moved to Taipei after being offered a job there.
 Loh worked in MACHI Entertainment under Jeffrey Huang, the company's creative director.
 In 2005, he gained fame for his drawings for :Machi (hip hop group) CD sleeve design and the band's music videos.
 He won several Taiwanese Music awards including MTV's CD cover Design of the Year.
 With the boom in the Taiwanese music industry, Loh set up Invasion Studios with Jeff 黃立成 and his brother Stanley Huang to design album covers and music videos.
 With the advancement of MP3 and music downloads, the industry declined and Loh turned the direction of Invasion Studios towards art and animation.
 His work both as a commercial and fine artist marked a new approach to art practices in Taiwan.

 In 2006, he exhibited his work in a joint show titled "COLLISION" with John Matos at Singapore's art centre, Esplanade – Theatres on the Bay.
 This was the first graffiti art show held in a formal art institution in Singapore.
 In 2007, Loh signed with MINGART Gallery and held his first Taipei solo pop art exhibition in 2008.
 The controversial exhibition "CHERRY POP II" depicted suggestive nude paintings and sculptures, which gained him a lot of attention from the media.
 Taiwanese critics acknowledged Loh as one of the key artist which has made Singapore POP art international.
 In 2008, Loh was selected for 8Q-RATE, the inaugural exhibition of 8Q SAM in Singapore.
 Loh took a year's sabbatical after this show.
 He returned to his art and held his first solo show in China, "THE GREAT WALL", in Beijing's 798 Art Zone, which was sponsored by VANS in 2009.